ProjectSimon/libcamera/Documentation/guides/ipa.rst

 necessary.

 Functions defined in the event interface will become signals in the IPA interface.
-The IPA can emit signals, while the pipeline handler can connect slots to them.
+The IPA can send signals, while the pipeline handler can connect recievers to them.

 The following is an example of an event interface definition: